Home > Mac Data Recovery Tips

 If this external hard drive is not mounting on Mac even with Disk Utility's Mount action, the drive may be corrupted or have some directory structure issues.

-Or, sometimes, you may see no partition showing up in Disk Utility but only the manufacturer's name like WD and Seagate appears.
+Or, sometimes, you may see no partition showing up in Disk Utility but only the manufacturer's name, like WD or Seagate, appearing.
 That means the partition table (A unit of data describing the partition information on the hard disk) is damaged or lost.

 As a result, macOS is unable to recognize the external hard drive.
-In this situation, you're advised to run First Aid in Disk Utility to see if it can be repaired.
+In this situation, you should run First Aid in Disk Utility to see if it can be repaired.

 Fix 9.
 Reformat your external hard drive